When someone dies

 Care home staff will liaise on your behalf in the event of the death occurring in the care home.

-If the doctor is unsure about the actual cause of death even if it was clearly from natural causes, or if the deceased died suddenly and had not been under a doctor’s care during the past 14 days, or the death is unnatural, they will contact the coroner.
+If the doctor is unsure about the actual cause of death even if it was clearly from natural causes, or if the deceased died suddenly and had not been under a doctor’s care, or the death is unnatural, they will contact the coroner.

 The coroner will arrange for the deceased to be moved to a mortuary by a funeral director acting for the coroner.
 The coroner may order a post mortem examination to determine the cause of death and then issue the documents allowing the death to be registered.